digital-land/addressbase-datasette/README.md

     $ make init
     $ make

-Downloading the data and building the database and indexes can take more than an hour on an modern laptop.
+Note that building the database and indexes can take more than an hour on an modern laptop.
-To just build the guidance and content:

-    $ make docs

 You can explore the data in a browser using datasette:

     $ make serve